 Simple economics tells us that if demand is higher than supply, prices increase.
 This has proven especially true in Colorado’s front range and building supply has not kept pace with the demand driven by net migration.
 In turn prices have increased rapidly.

-Colorado’s front range remains a desirable destination for businesses and workers due to lower costs than coastal high-tech venues (NY, California, etc…) which will drive net migration.
+Colorado’s front range remains a desirable destination for businesses and workers due to lower costs than coastal high-tech venues (NY, California, etc…) which will drive Colorado population growth.
 As Colorado’s prices continue to rise the advantage amongst the coasts will continue to shrink which will in turn slow the migration patterns down but I don’t see any huge changes that will derail net migrations into Colorado.
 As a result, look for Colorado’s real estate to continue to be in high demand due to migration patterns.

 I need your help!